 Cardboard boxes and open bags allow dust to accumulate.
 Switch to storage containers that keep dust mites out of your stored decorations.
 If you have room, store your decorations and artificial tree in a temperature-controlled part of your home to cut down on moisture.

-Lung infections tend to spread more easily during colder weather when we are indoors more.
+Respiratory infections tend to spread more easily during colder weather when we are indoors more.
 Stay away from people who are sick and stay home if you are sick.
-Learn the different symptoms of COVID-19, the flu, a cold, asthma and allergies.
-Protect yourself from the flu, COVID-19 and other lung infections with healthy habits:
+Learn the different Protect yourself and other people from the flu, COVID-19, and other illnesses with healthy habits:

-- Get your flu shot – remember it takes two weeks to take full effect.
+- Get the flu and COVID-19 vaccines – remember they take two weeks after you are fully vaccinated to take full effect.

 - Avoid unnecessary travel.